Lu Yuan, PhD, Academic Director

 In addition to her visits to Tibet and the minority regions of Mongolia, Ningxia, and Yunnan, Lu Yuan spent three years in Kathmandu, Nepal, while her husband, Sam, co-directed the SIT Nepal program.

 As academic director, Lu Yuan has overseen the entire SIT China program since its inception in the fall of 1994.
-In addition to giving lectures, advising students, and coordinating academic seminars, Dr. Lu also plans the program's educational excursions and works to ensure that students' academic needs are fully met.
+In addition to giving lectures, advising students, and coordinating academic seminars, Dr. Lu also plans the program’s educational excursions and works to ensure that students’ academic needs are fully met.
+She obtained certification as an ACTFL OPI tester (Chinese language) in 2015.
 Lu Yuan has also served as the academic director for the summer Community Health and Traditional Chinese Medicine program since 2004.

 Mr. Zhao Jie, Language Instructor and Program Assistant